-Moving on into Adulthood
+Moving On Into Adulthood

 Helping you understand your options for Year 11 and beyond

-When the government launched the Raising of the Participation Age or RPA, it meant that you now have to stay in education or training until you’re 18.
+When the government launched the Raising of the Participation Age (RPA), it meant that you now have to stay in education or training until you’re 18.
 It doesn’t mean you have to stay at the same school and there are lots of options for you to choose from, for example:

 - Full time education, this could be a college or 6th form